josegcpa/wbs-prediction/README.md

 ### Folder enumeration

 1. [`pipeline_tf2`](https://github.com/josegcpa/wbs-prediction/tree/main/pipeline_tf2) - contains Haemorasis, the pipeline for WBC and RBC detection and characterisation from WBS.
-Also available as a Docker container in [Docker hub](https://hub.docker.com/repository/docker/josegcpa/blood-cell-detection)
+Also available as a Docker container in [Docker hub](https://hub.docker.com/repository/docker/josegcpa/blood-cell-detection).
+The content of this folder is identical to the code in a separate repository which was created for convenience: [Haemorasis](https://github.com/josegcpa/haemorasis)
 2. [`mil-comori`](https://github.com/josegcpa/wbs-prediction/tree/main/mil-comori) - contains the code to train and run Morphotype analysis on the output from [Haemorasis](https://github.com/josegcpa/haemorasis)
 3. [`analysis-plotting`](https://github.com/josegcpa/wbs-prediction/tree/main/analysis-plotting) - contains the code to analyse and plot the results from the previous processes